-Figure 1 display image of the commercial lab bench power supply: Dr. Meter HY3010E 30V/10A Lab Grade Regulated Variable Switching DC Power Supply
+Figure 1 displays an image of the commercial lab bench power supply: Dr. Meter HY3010E 30V/10A Lab Grade Regulated Variable Switching DC Power Supply

-So in this note, I will show you how to make your own very easily without making your own circuits.
+So on this note, I will show you how to make your own very easily without making your own circuits.
 It’s all modular.
 The star of our DIY power supply is the LTC3780 step-up, step-down converter module board.
-It combines an efficient and really powerful buck and boost converter for the price of 10.45 US Dollars.
+It combines an efficient and really powerful buck and boosts converter for the price of 10.45 US Dollars.

 Figure 2 displays the LTC3780 module

 I connected my wire adapters with the power wires of my voltage-current display to the input of the board.
 The output’s positive connects to one loose wire and the voltage sense wire of my display.
 The black wire of my current measuring path connects to the negative outputs.
 This loose wire represents the positive voltage and the red wire ground.
 This configuration stays the same when the supply is inside the enclosure.
 Now I can turn on my bench power supply, set the voltage to 12 Volts and connect the wires!
 Everything powers up and we can play with the three potentiometers.